Lochnivar/ashverse/books/book-03-the-embers.md

 - **Europe** - Beginning to show signs of coming conflict

 ## Chapter Breakdown
-1. Chapter 1: January 1895 - The continent begins to learn economic cooperation
+1. Chapter 1: January 1895 - The "Zombie Years" begin.
+Slavery is dead but not yet buried.
-2. Chapter 2: The Final Push - Lead-up to 1905 abolition
+2. Chapter 2: The Zombie Years - Slavery technically legal on paper in hold-out states, but everyone knows it's a corpse
-3. Chapter 3: 1905 - Slavery legally ends, 20 years after practice
-4. Chapter 4: Aftermath - The Confederacy post-slavery
+3. Chapter 3: Convict Leasing, Debt Peonage, Sharecropping - The replacements are fully in place
-5. Chapter 5: Making Money Together - Trade relationships develop
+4. Chapter 4: Making Money Together - Trade relationships develop despite political division
-6. Chapter 6: Still Hating Each Other - Old divisions remain beneath the surface
+5. Chapter 5: Still Hating Each Other - Old divisions remain beneath the surface
+6. Chapter 6: The Final Push - Lead-up to 1905 constitutional convention
+7. Chapter 7: 1905 - "The Coffin Nail" - Final constitutional convention strikes every remaining slavery clause.
+Full legal abolition + European trade normalisation.
+8. Chapter 8: Aftermath - The Confederacy post-slavery (legally and practically)
-7. Chapter 7: The Immortals' Wisdom - Patterns of cooperation and division
+9. Chapter 9: The Immortals' Wisdom - Patterns of cooperation and division
-8. Chapter 8: Economic Integration - Borders become more permeable for commerce
+10. Chapter 10: Economic Integration - Borders become more permeable for commerce
-9. Chapter 9: Political Division - Hatreds persist despite economic cooperation
+11. Chapter 11: Political Division - Hatreds persist despite economic cooperation
-10. Chapter 10: European Shadows - Watching what's happening abroad
+12. Chapter 12: European Shadows - Watching what's happening abroad
-11. Chapter 11: The Contradiction - Making money together while hating each other
+13. Chapter 13: December 1919 - The pattern is established: making money together while hating each other
-12. Chapter 12: December 1919 - The pattern is established
-13. Chapter 13: Gathering Storm - Signs of what's to come

 ## Notes
+- **1894-1905: The Zombie Years** - Slavery technically legal on paper in hold-out states, but everyone knows it's a corpse
+- Convict leasing, debt peonage, and sharecropping have fully replaced slavery
+- **1905: "The Coffin Nail"** - Final constitutional convention strikes every remaining slavery clause.
+Full legal abolition + European trade normalisation.
+The bureaucratic end.
-- 1905 is a key moment: legal abolition 20 years after practical death
+- The gap: 11 years between practical death (1894) and legal death (1905)
 - Show the continent functioning, but with underlying tensions
 - Develop the immortal bloodlines' perspective on historical patterns
+- The continent learns to make money together while still hating each other
 - Set up the final book's connection to European events
 - Show how old problems become new problems
-- Establish the "new normal" before it's tested in Book 4
+- Establish the "new normal" before it's tested in Book 3 (The Ashes)

 ## Related Documents
 - [Series Overview](../series-overview.md)